-- the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams.

-Further information can be found in our online safety policy.

-Lent Rise School has online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
-These systems are regularly monitored, at least annually, by the DSL, IT provider and nominated governor.
+- the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams. - Further information can be found in our online safety policy link in to your policies monitored, at least annually, by the DSL, IT provider and nominated governor.
 A record will be kept of the reviews.

+Lent Rise has online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
+These systems are regularly